leaningtech/labs/sites/cheerpj/src/content/docs/10-getting-started/00-Java-app.md

 ---
-title: Run a Java application
+title: Run a Java Application
 description: Convert a desktop app to a webapp
 ---